 The commercial fur industry routinely makes claims that trapping is sustainable.
 However, this is far from the truth.
 Not only is trapping unsustainable in terms of its impact on wildlife populations and the environment, it is also an unsustainable economic activity.
 Trapping is a low-paying, seasonal activity that is engaged in recreationally or used to supplement incomes; it is not a sustainable livelihood.
 For example, the most widely trapped animal killed for Canadian auction in August 2020 was the raccoon (182,656 animals); the auction house did not list an average price of these pelts because they went “mainly unsold”.
 The second most trapped animal for auction was the muskrat (140,718 animals); the average price for each muskrat pelt was $3.19.¹ These animals are suffering and being killed for no substantial economic benefit to the trappers themselves.
-While indigenous communities recognize trapping and hunting as sacred traditions and engage in these activities in accord with traditional ways of life, trapping in Canada is predominantly an activity carried out by non-indigenous people for recreation, a meager side income, or for ‘pest’ management.
+While Indigenous communities recognize trapping and hunting as cultural traditions and engage in these activities in accord with traditional ways of life, commercial and recreational trapping in Canada is predominantly an activity carried out by non-Indigenous people for recreation, a meager side income, or for ‘pest’ management.

 Not only is it unsustainable as an economic activity, but it is also harmful to wildlife populations, the environment, and entire ecosystems (let alone the animals themselves).
 Historically, the overexploitation and trapping of beavers for their fur resulted in a severe collapse of beaver populations at the turn of the 20th century in North America.² It was only through protection and conservation efforts that beaver populations have been able to bounce back after centuries of ruthless trapping in the US and Canada because of the commercial fur trade.
 The Sea Mink, an animal with a native habitat in the Canadian Maritimes, was hunted to extinction because of the fur trade.
 The last known sea mink in Canada was killed in New Brunswick in 1894 and Canada designated the sea mink extinct in 1986.³